-Schlanger Law Group is a consumer protection law firm with offices in New York City and Jackson, Mississippi.
+Schlanger Law Group is a consumer protection law firm located in New York City.
 Our practice focuses on federal litigation on behalf of victims of identity theft, credit report inaccuracies, and other unfair consumer practices.

 We are pleased to announce our Consumer Law Scholarship, which will award $1,500 to the law or graduate student who writes the best essay discussing the following question regarding the consumer protection laws of the United States: